Film Photography Class

 Film cameras are being re-discovered as photographers look to step out of the digital world and try something new.
 They want to look back to the days when one took the time to value every photo on a roll of film.
 This nostalgia also enjoys a certain “cool” factor.

-This five-hour course will teach the basics of photography like getting the correct exposure and details unique to using film.
+This five-hour photography workshop will teach the basics like getting the correct exposure and details unique to using film.

 Did you find a camera at a garage sale or on Craigslist?
 Bring it!
 Did you shoot film back in the day and your old rig is sitting there collecting dust?
 Put a battery in it and bring it!
 Did the family hand-me-down end up in your possession?
 Yep, bring it.
 How cool will it be to shoot through a lens that has seen so much of your family history?